jcouv/roslyn/docs/features/refout.md

 ## Open questions
 - ref assemblies and NoPia
 - `/refout` and `/addmodule`
+- behavior from command-line and msbuild when ref assembly could be produced, but assembly fails.

 ## Related issues
 - Produce ref assemblies from command-line and msbuild (https://github.com/dotnet/roslyn/issues/2184)